Deans and Directors

-Rochelle T. Dickey-Mason is the senior associate dean of students at Colorado College.
-Previously, she served as associate dean and director of minority student life and director of minority and international students, also at Colorado College.
-For more than 25 years, she has worked to improve the lives of students by creating constructive conversation and building bridges.
+Since 1990, she has worked to improve the lives of students by creating constructive conversation and building bridges.
 She received the Victor Nelson-Cisneros Award for her commitment to diversity and inclusion for all members of the CC community, and an Urban League Service Award for commitment to the welfare of minority students.
 Dickey received three awards from the NAACP; the Community Education Award, Freedom Fund Award, and was recognized for enduring support of civil rights and social justice.
-She also received the CC Student Mentor Award for five years, as well as Advising Awards from Blue Key and Mortar Board National Honor Societies.
+She also received the CC Student Mentor Award for five years, as well as Advising Awards from CCSGA Student Government, Blue Key and Mortar Board National Honor Societies.

 Rochelle has served on and chaired numerous campus and national committees, including the Associated Colleges of the Midwest Committee on Minority Concerns.
 She is very excited and honored to be a recent recipient of the Gresham Riley Award for making a difference in the Colorado College community through outstanding service, commitment, and accomplishment.